Born: April 21, 1956 in Gilmer, Texas

 Posted career win No. 1,000 on Jan.
 4, 2014, when he won the eighth race at Tampa Bay Downs with Avanzare.

-Multiple Grade 2 stakes winner Pontchartrain races for Glen Hill Farm, for which Proctor trained One Dreamer and numerous stakes winners.
-Glen Hill was founded by Leonard Lavin and is now operated by Lavin’s grandson Craig Bernick.
+Proctor trained One Dreamer and numerous stakes winners for Glen Hill Farm, founded by Leonard Lavin and is now operated by Lavin’s grandson Craig Bernick.

 Tom started his career in Thoroughbred racing as a groom for his father, noted trainer Willard Proctor.
 He began training in 1978.